-Open back headphones aren’t that commonly thought of by most gamers, but that’s a pity.
-There are a lot of reasons why you might want to track down some open back headphones you can use while gaming.
-If you want to get lost in the sound design of your favorite games (and let’s be honest – sound design sometimes doesn’t get the love it deserves in gaming spaces), then open back is going to be the way to go.
+Open-back headphones aren’t that commonly thought of by most gamers, but that’s a pity.
+There are a lot of reasons why you might want to track down some open-back headphones you can use while gaming.
+If you want to get lost in the sound design of your favorite games (and let’s be honest – sound design sometimes doesn’t get the love it deserves in many gaming spaces), then open back is the way to go.

-But you probably have questions.
-No problem.
-We’ll start by running you through a top 10 list of the best open back headphones for gaming.
-While they’re roughly ordered in terms of our favorites, keep in mind that different headphones are going to be better fits for different consumers.
+You probably have a number of questions, and we have you covered.
+We’ll start by running you through a top 10 list of the best open-back headphones for gaming.
+While they’re roughly ordered in terms of our favorites, keep in mind that different headphones are going to be better fitted for different consumers.